 The Kentwood Fire Department Fire Prevention Bureau offers FREE smoke alarms to any Kentwood resident in need of this life-saving device!

-To receive your smoke alarm, you must be a Kentwood resident:
+To receive your smoke alarms, you must be a Kentwood resident:

 - These can be in addition to AC, or hard-wired, smoke alarms, but is not a replacement.